nico935/Deep-Learning-for-Macro/README.md

 The model is a simplified, macroeconomic version of the Cobb-Douglas production function, assuming full depreciation for analytical tractability.
 We use a Neural Network to approximate the optimal policy.
 This method comes from physics inspired neural network.

-- **Chalenge with Deep Learning Mehtod:** Stochasticity can lead to infeasible (e.g., negative) consumption or capital.
+- **Challenge with Deep Learning Mehtod:** Stochasticity can lead to infeasible (e.g., negative) consumption or capital.
 To address this:.
   - I test the authors method of penalizing infeasible prediction
   - I introduce a custom scaled sigmoid activation that always enforces the constraint and show it's efficiency.
   - I find that the Neural network does not generalize outside of the interval it is trained on, potentially overfitting.